VET APPROVED

 5. Eye Abnormalities

 Although not as common as the first four health issues on this list, eye abnormalities can be found in Rhodesian Ridgebacks.
-Cataracts, a “clouding” of the eye lens, can affect your pet’s vision as the lens is not transparent to allow proper vision.
-This usually appears as white spots or haze over the cornea in either or both eyes.
+Cataracts, a “clouding” of the eye lens, can affect your pet’s vision, as the lens is not transparent to allow proper vision.
+This usually appears as cloudiness or an opaque appearance of the lens in either or both eyes, and it prevents the light from reaching the retina at the back of the eye, impairing vision.

 For some dogs, the cataract may appear small and remain so, which won’t impact the dog’s vision much.
 For other dogs, it may completely cloud the lens, leading to a loss of sight.
-Speak with your vet as soon as you notice the cataract, as surgery is a possible treatment option.
+Speak with your vet if you suspect that your dog may have a cataract, as surgery is a possible treatment option.

-• Entropion occurs when the dog’s eyelid is rolling inwards towards the eye.
+- Entropion occurs when the dog’s eyelid is rolling inward towards the eye.

-• Distichiasis happens when an eyelash grows abnormally from the eyelid and causes discomfort.
+- Distichiasis happens when an eyelash grows abnormally from the eyelid and causes discomfort and irritation of the cornea.

-• Persistent Pupillary Membranes (PPM) are caused by fetal tissue remaining on the eye after the puppy is born.
+- Persistent pupillary membranes are caused by fetal tissue remaining on the eye after the puppy is born.

-If your dog’s eyes are irritated, red, inflamed, or swollen, or they are pawing at them, keeping them closed or squinting, schedule an appointment with your vet straight away so they can get a proper diagnosis and treatment.
+If your dog’s eyes are irritated, red, inflamed, cloudy, or swollen, or if they are pawing at them, keeping them closed, or squinting, schedule an appointment with your vet straight away so they can get a proper diagnosis and treatment.

 Conclusion

-Rhodesian Ridgebacks are known for being a healthy breed, but like many breeds, they are more susceptible to certain health issues than other dogs.
-Hip and elbow dysplasia, dermoid sinuses, autoimmune thyroiditis, eye abnormalities, and early onset adult deafness (EOAD)/Congenital Deafness are the top 5 health issues that Rhodesian Ridgebacks may suffer from as they age.
-If you think your pet may be suffering from any of these health issues, contact your vet immediately to schedule a checkup.
+The Rhodesian Ridgebacks are known for being a healthy breed, but like many breeds, they are more susceptible to certain health issues than other dogs.
+Hip and elbow dysplasia, dermoid sinuses, autoimmune thyroiditis, eye abnormalities, and EOAD are the top health issues that Rhodesian Ridgebacks may suffer from.
+If you think your pet may have any of these health issues, contact your vet immediately to schedule a checkup.

 Featured Image Credit: Tatiana Katsai, Shutterstock